Legal Representation for E-Cigarettes and Vape Pen Injuries

 However, these new regulations haven’t stopped street sales from unlicensed vendors who may modify the product, increasing the risk of a negative reaction.
 The truth is, you may not know exactly what is in your vaporizer when you buy them from an unregulated source, so individuals should use extreme caution when purchasing from unknown individuals or vendors.

 The products in question also contained high levels of nicotine with one JUUL pod equaling the amount of nicotine found in two cigarette packs.
-This has caused users to develop addiction, lung damage, seizures, or heart disease.
+Consequently, this has caused users to develop addiction, lung damage, seizures, or heart disease.
 According to the lawsuits, JUUL failed to disclose the dangers of using their products and instead clearly marketed them as a healthier alternative to smoking.
 As a response to these allegations, JUUL has halted all advertising efforts and plans to abide by any new federal policies regarding e-cigarettes.

 If you have used a JUUL product and experienced any harmful effects, consult with a lawyer right away.